oluwadunni1/coop-database/README.md

 ## 1. Project Overview

-This project involves a MySQL database system developed to streamline the financial management of a cooperative society.
+This project involves designing a MySQL database system  to streamline the financial management of a cooperative society.
 It facilitates accurate and efficient monitoring of key financial metrics, including savings, loans, transactions, income, and dividend allocations, while leveraging triggers and views to uphold data integrity.
 Additionally, the system also enables the export of financial data, supporting the creation of individualized member statements and comprehensive administrative reports that offer actionable insights into the society's financial performance.

 ## 2. Scope and Features